marcosrachid/java8_oca_study/README.md

 ## Working with Methods and Encapsulation

-modifiers(from most acess to least):
+modifiers(from most access to least):

 * public: any class has access to it.
 * protected: any class within the same package and child class from the protected member class can access it.
 * default or package-private: any class within the same package can access it.
 * private: only the member owner can access it.

-constructors does not have any return type.
+constructors do not have any return type.

 finals variables can only be set one time